svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 ## Background

-In the SGY Ledger, a transaction cannot execute unless:
+In the RCP Ledger, a transaction cannot execute unless:

 - All [fields of a transaction](transaction-common-fields.html) are signed, except the signature itself.
 - The key pair(s) used to sign the transaction are [authorized to send transactions on behalf of that account](transaction-basics.html#authorizing-transactions).